 Environmental flows help to recharge ground water systems.
 Rivers and wetlands also cool the land around them.
 They help to slow fast-flowing flood waters and filter the water running through them.
 Flows spread out onto the floodplain, depositing sediments which in turn enrich the soil and increase productivity for agriculture.

-Who decides where the water is used?
+Where the water is used

 We consult stakeholders including community groups, local landholders, scientists, Aboriginal organisations and government agencies to decide where and when environmental water is used.
 They form part of an environment water advisory group which meets regularly to discuss upcoming events, any issues or concerns, event outcomes and future opportunities.

-The Office of Environment and Heritage:
+The Department of Climate Change, Energy, the Environment and Water:

 - collaborates with community stakeholders and other agencies